jfbrennan/pokescroll/README.md

-# pokescroll
+# PokeScroll
-Experimenting with Cache API and infinite scroll
+Using the (pokeapi)[https://pokeapi.co/docs/v2] to experiment with the Cache API and infinite scroll.